govuk-one-login/mobile-id-check-async/test-resources/docs/DEQUEUE.md

 ##### The solution

-The Dequeue events functionality provides an API Gateway for use in testing to query and retrieve events from DynamoDB.
+The Dequeue events functionality provides an API Gateway for use in testing to query and retrieve events that are sent to the TxMA SQS.

 The purpose of the Dequeue functionality is to switch from manual testing to an automated testing strategy, providing a way to assert that TxMA audit events sent to the